 Surveillance is one of the most important services that a private investigator performs.
-In my experience, surveillance is one of the best ways to the get information that the client needs.
+In my experience, surveillance is one of the best ways to get the information that the client needs.
 Surveillance is a highly rewarding process if done correctly.
 Every private investigator has their own style and methodology.
 Listed below are some of the things that have made my surveillance missions have great success.

 When you first speak with a client, it’s important to get all of the information you can so that you can have a successful outcome.
 Investigators often don’t ask enough questions.
 To be successful on surveillance, an investigator has to ask the client many questions, even difficult questions.
 Clients tend to give the minimum amount of information to the private investigator.